Ord Tidbury: Military career

-Tidbury was gazetted a second lieutenant in the Middlesex Regiment on 9 October 1907.
-Promotion to lieutenant followed on 1 February 1911, and he was a temporary captain between 8 October 1914 and 10 December 1914.
+Tidbury was gazetted a second lieutenant in the Middlesex Regiment on October 9, 1907.
+Promotion to lieutenant followed on February 1, 1911, and he was a temporary captain between October 8 and December 10, 1914.
 The following day, he became a substantive captain.
-He was a staff captain in France between May 1915 and December 1916, before serving as deputy assistant adjutant, quartermaster general and DAAG for France and Italy, which office he held until 17 May 1918.
-He was then posted as DAAG in France until 19 January 1920, when he transferred to the British Military Mission to Berlin as assistant quartermaster general.
-On 3 June 1918, he was promoted to brevet major, a rank he held until he was made a full major on 5 May 1927.
-Tidbury was twice wounded during the First World War; he was mentioned in despatches three times, received the Belgian Order of the Crown (4th Class) and the Italian Order of the Crown (5th Class).
+He was a staff captain in France between May 1915 and December 1916, before serving as deputy assistant adjutant, quartermaster general, and DAAG for France and Italy, which office he held until May 17, 1918.
+He was then posted as DAAG in France until January 19, 1920, when he transferred to the British Military Mission in Berlin as assistant quartermaster general.
+On June 3, 1918, he was promoted to brevet major, a rank he held until he was made a full major on May 5, 1927.
+Tidbury was twice wounded during the First World War; he was mentioned in dispatches three times, received the Belgian Order of the Crown (4th Class) and the Italian Order of the Crown (5th Class).

 After his work in Germany, Tidbury was employed by the Foreign Office as part of the North Silesian Plebiscite Commission until 1922.
-He held various postings as a general staff officer between then and 1935 at the War Office and Egypt.
-Promoted to brevet lieutenant colonel in July 1937, Tibury received the full rank on New Years Day 1936 and exactly seven months later became a colonel.
+He held various postings as a general staff officer between then and 1935 at the War Office and in Egypt.
+Promoted to brevet lieutenant colonel in July 1937, Tibury received the full rank on New Year's Day 1936 and exactly seven months later became a colonel.
 In these capacities, he commanded the 1st Battalion, Middlesex Regiment.
-On 22 August 1938, he was promoted to the temporary rank of brigadier and given command of the 18th Infantry Brigade, then serving in Mandatory Palestine during the Arab revolt.
+On August 22, 1938, he was promoted to the temporary rank of brigadier and given command of the 18th Infantry Brigade, then serving in Mandatory Palestine during the Arab revolt.
 He held this post until 1940, and between 1940 and 1941 he commanded the British troops in Crete.

-He died on 14 July 1961.
+He died on July 14, 1961.